shreyashguptas/javia/docs/ROTARY_ENCODER.md

 The Voice Assistant uses a **KY-040 Rotary Encoder** to provide intuitive physical volume control and push-to-talk functionality.
 This replaces the simple push button from the original design.

+**IMPORTANT NOTE:** The googlevoicehat soundcard driver does **not** support software volume control (no ALSA mixer controls).
+The rotary encoder tracks volume in software (0-100%) but cannot directly control hardware volume.
+Hardware volume is fixed and controlled by the MAX98357A amplifier's GAIN setting (hardware pin configuration).
+The rotary encoder is fully functional and ready for future enhancements or alternative audio drivers that support volume control.

 ## Hardware

 ### Component: KY-040 Rotary Encoder